 Government-ordered demolition or relocation of a home that's unsafe to use because of a disaster.
 A disaster is an event that occurred in an area the president declares eligible for federal assistance.

 Loss on deposits when a bank or other financial institution becomes insolvent or bankrupt.
 If you incurred this type of loss, you can deduct it as one of these:

 Nonbusiness bad debt

 However, after you make the choice, you can't change it without the IRS’s permission.

-To learn more, see IRS Publication 547: Casualties, Disasters and Thefts.
+To learn more, see Publication 547: Casualties, Disasters and Thefts at www.irs.gov.

 You can't deduct a casualty loss if the damage or destruction is caused by any of these:

-Accidentally breaking articles, like glassware or china, under normal conditions
+Accidentally breaking items, like glassware or china, under normal conditions

 Fire you willfully set or you paid someone else to set

 Car accident if your willful negligence or willful act caused it.
-The same is true if the willful act or willful negligence of someone acting for you caused the accident.
+The same is true if someone acting for you caused the accident.